-TransOptions will work with Sussex County Human Services to leverage SCDRTAP funds to offset the costs of on-demand rides for seniors.
-Additional funds will be sought to assist other disadvantaged populations, such as veterans, people with low incomes, and people with disabilities.
+TransOptions will continue to serve as dispatch for on-demand Sussex County Human Services rides using transportation network companies, such as Lyft.
+The project, launched in November 2020, leverages SCDRTAP funds to cover the costs of rides for seniors, veterans, people with low incomes and people with disabilities and provides supplementary service to existing County transportation services.
 The goal is to advance the goals of NJTPA's Go Farther Coordinated Human Services Transportation Plan and to replicate successes of the Tri-Town 55+ Coalition's Rides for Seniors program, an effort on which TransOptions provided significant guidance.
-Provided that funds are identified, TransOptions will help facilitate the partnership between local government and the private providers to improve service availability, establish a subsidy model using non-federal funds, and launch promotional and outreach efforts in the community.
+TransOptions will continue to help facilitate the partnership between local government and private providers to improve service availability, establish a subsidy model using non-federal funds, and launch promotional and outreach efforts in the community.

-Following an April 2020 launch, planning and promotion to continue through FY2021.
+Dispatch services, planning and promotion to continue through FY22.